Autonomous Vehicle Insurance: How Self-Driving Cars Will Change Coverage

 What happens to personal auto insurance when fully autonomous (Level 5) vehicles become mainstream?

 When Level 5 vehicles — capable of driving anywhere without any human input — become widespread, the personal auto insurance market as we know it will likely shrink dramatically.
 Liability for accidents will shift almost entirely to manufacturers and software providers under product liability law, eliminating the need for driver-focused personal policies.
-New coverage categories like cybersecurity insurance and software malfunction liability will emerge, likely bundled directly into the cost of vehicle ownership rather than purchased separately by consumers.
+New coverage categories like cybersecurity insurance and software malfunction liability will emerge, likely bundled into the cost of vehicle ownership rather than purchased separately.
+McKinsey projects up to $26 billion in personal premium losses as this shift accelerates, with commercial, fleet-based, and manufacturer-held policies filling the gap.
+Explore how ADAS technology is already affecting your rates as an early preview of this long-term shift.

 Compare Car Insurance Rates in Ohio